 Work as an author or editor for following companies, with compensation as listed:

-Dr. Russo serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Russo serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

 - Heart Rhythm Society, President, receiving reimbursement for travel expenses.